Mineral Area College: Fredericktown Outreach Center

 The Fredericktown Outreach Center is located just off of Hwy 67 South next to Black River Electric Co-op offices.

 Perryville Higher Education Center

-The Perryville Higher Education Center is located in the former library building of St. Mary’s of the Barrens campus.
+The Perryville Higher Education Center is located in the former library building of St. Mary's of the Barrens campus.

 Potosi Outreach Center

 The Potosi Outreach Center is located within the Potosi High School.

-Taxing District and Service Region
+Taxing district and service region

 Mineral Area College was founded and developed as a college to support students from six school districts: North County R-1, Central R-3, Farmington R-7, Bismarck R-5, West County R-4, and Fredericktown R-1.
 Mineral Area College has a broad service region, but is primarily supported through portions of the voter-approved property tax revenue in the smaller taxing district.
 School districts have voted to join the taxing district since 1965 and students living in these districts receive reduced tuition benefits.
 Due to the extensive west-to-east size of the service district, voter rejections, or other economic issues, not every public school in the service district supports MAC through tax revenue, but still receive service benefits from the college.